About MARS Bioimaging Ltd

 2019-present: Clinical trials

 MBI began human trials in 2019 to assess the value of this technology for evaluating injured wrists.
 The first trials were based at the University of Canterbury, Christchurch, New Zealand.
-The preliminary results are very exciting and MBI are motivated to move to the next step.
-Contact us to receive clinical and technical updates.
+The preliminary results are very exciting and MBI are motivated to move to the next step. https://marsbioimaging.
+Sign up to hear about our clinical and technical updates.

 2018: First human image